Video: Rapper Drake spotted on date at empty Dodger Stadium

 On Thursday night, AIR7 HD spotted the Grammy Award-winning artist with his date along the third base line in front of the dugout with an assortment of food surrounded by what appears to be multiple vases filled with flowers.
 Adding to the extravagance was an apparent waiter at a separate table just feet from the pair.

-Drake, 34, had a custom Dodgers jerseys with the words "the boy" while his date, Johanna Leia, was wearing one with her name on the back.
+Drake, born Aubrey Graham, had a custom Dodgers jerseys with the words "the boy" while his date, Johanna Leia, was wearing one with her name on the back.

 .@DRAKE ON A DATE?
 Randomly just flew over this cozy couple enjoying a private dinner along the third base line at an empty Dodger Stadium from #Air7HD @ABC7 #Drizzy pic.twitter.com/SjMR1UOgbo— Chris Cristi (@abc7chriscristi) July 9, 2021